-The student may appeal the Hearing Officer's finding and, if applicable the Dean of Students' or HSC Dean's sanction.
+The student may appeal the Hearing Officer's finding and, if applicable the Dean of Students' sanction.
 If a student wishes to appeal both the Hearing Officer's determination and the imposed sanction, the appeals must be filed at the same time; separate appeals will not be permitted.

 The appeal must be in writing and contain a statement specifying what action(s) is/are being appealed and the grounds for appeal.
-The request for appeal must be received at the Office of the President within seven (7) working days of the date of the written decision from either the Hearing Officer or the Office of the Dean of Students or HSC Dean, whichever is later.
+The request for appeal must be received at the Office of the President within seven (7) working days of the date of the written decision from either the Hearing Officer or the Office of the Dean of Students, whichever is later.